turguthakki/VPNThing/README.md

 # VPNThing

-A professional WPF application for managing WireGuard VPN connections with a modern graphical interface and advanced features.
+A WPF application for managing WireGuard VPN connections with a modern graphical interface and advanced features.

 ## Overview